Yakup Bugun

-Yakup Bugun (born 5 May 1987) is a Turkish professional footballer who currently plays as a goalkeeper for Keçiörengücü.
+Yakup Bugun (born 5 May 1987) is a Turkish professional footballer who plays as a goalkeeper for Keçiörengücü.

 Life and career

 Bugun was born in Sarıgöl, Manisa.
 He joined local club Sarıgölspor as a youth player and moved to Altınordu soon after, and made his professional debut on 7 October 2006.
 Trabzonspor transferred him in 2008, loaning him out to feeder club Trabzon Karadenizspor immediately.
 Bugun has also been loaned out to Altınordu and Alanyaspor.